 Hike the Arabia Mountain Top Trail through massive exposed granite fields and past shallow basins of rare plants, climbing to stunning summit views.

 It’s incredibly beautiful, and easily one of our favorite adventure destinations in metro Atlanta.
-The Arabia Mountain National Heritage area covers massive fields of exposed granite, multiple lakes, and two weather-worn granite mountains just east of Atlanta, and boasts more than 30 miles of fantastic hiking, walking and running trails.
+The Arabia Mountain National Heritage Area covers enormous fields of exposed granite, several glassy lakes, and two weather-worn granite mountains, and boasts more than 30 miles of fantastic hiking, walking and running trails.

-The Arabia Mountain Top Trail is one of the park’s most popular hiking trails, ascending to a crater-dappled summit for stunning 360-degree views.
-And while the trail’s length is relatively short, it’s a scenic, view-packed, kid-friendly hiking adventure that’s seemingly worlds away from the nearby metro sprawl of concrete and traffic.
+This hike on the Arabia Mountain Top Trail is one of the park’s most popular, climbing to a crater-dappled summit to catch stunning 360-degree panoramic views.
+While the trail’s length is relatively short, it’s a beautiful, view-packed, kid-friendly hiking adventure that’s seemingly worlds away from the nearby metro sprawl of concrete and traffic.

-At .6 mile, the hike crests elevation at Arabia Mountain’s summit, grabbing outstanding, 360-degree panoramic views from the peak which rises 180 feet above Arabia Lake in the forested valley below.
+At .6 mile, the hike reaches the mountain’s summit, catching outstanding, 360-degree panoramic views from the summit, 180 feet above Arabia Lake in the forested valley below.

-The incredibly scenic Arabia Mountain National Heritage Area, including nearby Panola Mountain State Park, has recently opened over 30 miles of meandering, beautiful PATH Foundation trails.
-Looking for a great run, bike or hike on a nearby paved trail?
-The Panola Mountain PATH Trail and Alexander Lake PATH Trail explore Panola Mountain’s beautiful landscapes and a glassy lake.
+This incredibly scenic National Heritage Area, including nearby Panola Mountain State Park, has recently opened over 30 miles of meandering, beautiful PATH Foundation trails.
+Catch a great run or bike on the nearby, paved Panola Mountain PATH Trail and Alexander Lake PATH Trail, exploring Panola Mountain’s beautiful landscapes and a glassy lake.
 And check out our Arabia Mountain trail guide for more adventure inspiration in one of Atlanta’s favorite outdoor destinations.